 We are continually working to improve our capabilities to provide high quality water to every tap.
-New filters for iron and manganese removal were installed at our Jackson Station in 1991 and at our Taylor Station in 2000.
+The District has implemented a program to refurbish the filters at our Jackson Station, which were originally installed in 1991.
+The filters are used to remove iron and manganese.
+Filters for iron and manganese removal were also installed at our Taylor Station in 2000.
 Construction of our new Jordan Avenue pumping station and treatment facility was completed in the summer of 2001.
-The new station ensures that we can reliably meet water system demands.
-The new station includes treatment systems to adjust the pH of the water, which minimizes corrosion of pipe and internal plumbing systems.
+The station ensures that we can reliably meet water system demands.
+The station included treatment systems to adjust the pH of the water, which minimizes corrosion of pipe and internal plumbing systems.